Sander Groen

-Sander Groen (born 16 June 1968) is a former professional tennis player from the Netherlands.
+Sander Groen (born 16 June 1968) is a former onprofessional tennis player from the Netherlands.

 Groen enjoyed most of his tennis success while playing doubles.
 During his career he won 1 ATP doubles title and 12 Challenger doubles titles.
-He achieved a career-high doubles ranking of World No. 61 in 1997 and a career-high singles ranking of World No. 177 in 1996.
+He achieved a career-high doubles ranking of World No. 89 in 1997 and a career-high singles ranking of World No. 177 in 1996.